dell/csm-docs/content/docs/csidriver/features/unity.md

   readyToUse: true
 ```
 Note :
-For CSI Driver for Unity version 1.6 and later, `dell-csi-helm-installer` does not create any Volume Snapshot  classes as part of the driver installation.
 A  set of annotated volume snapshot class manifests have been provided in the `csi-unity/samples/volumesnapshotclass/` folder.
 Use these samples to create new Volume Snapshot to provision storage.

 ### Creating PVCs with Volume Snapshots as Source